 What this is doing is basically teaching your body to be patient in that hold before you rush to the top.
 So think of it just like a snatch, you don’t want to pull from position two, you really want to pull that bar in a snatch into position one and then fire up.

 It’s the exact same thing with gymnastics movements.
 You can’t skip a step in order to finish your movement.

 The hollow body position in the bar muscle-up

 So from a mobility standpoint, we go from that hollow position to the arch position in the Bar Muscle Up.
 It’s really important that athletes have the ability to really open their shoulders up to get into as good a position as possible, to create that momentum.

 So here’s good test to screen your shoulders and see if that’s something you need to be working on.

 Pamela’s gonna hold her arms out at about the same grip that she’d be going her Bar Muscle-Up in.
 Her palms are faced upward, she’s gonna grab a PVC pipe and right now she’s got her back flat against the ground, for some people, they’ll have a little space between their back.
 That doesn’t matter, what really matters here is that we keep the same amount of back contact as we reach our arms overhead.
 We’re basically gonna see, “Can you make contact with your hands on the wall, without your elbows bending, or back coming off the wall?”

 If you’ve got that, you’ve got great should mobility to get to the Bar Muscle-Up positions.
-If not, addressing some mobility of your shoulders [inaudible 00:04:25] are gonna help you out a lot in positioning.
+If not, addressing some mobility of your shoulders is going to help you out a lot in positioning.